raydac/jcp-ai/README.md

 - `//#-` disables output (lines are excluded).
 - `//#+` enables output again.

-  This allows method stubs or prompts to be excluded from the final generated code.
+This combination of directives allows method stubs to be excluded from the final generated code.

 Below is an example of how to define a prompt to generate a method, and then replace that prompt with the result from a language model (LLM).